Teaching

 Office Hours

-For students and workshop participants: office hours are available by arrangement.
+For workshop participants and students in short-form programs, office hours are available by arrangement.
 The best way to reach me is via email through the contact page.

-If you are a student, program director, or department chair interested in my teaching work, I’m happy to be in conversation.
+If you are a program director, conference organizer, or institution interested in my teaching work, I’m happy to be in conversation.